-Campylobacter poisoning claims
+Campylobacter poisoning compensation claims

 Campylobacter jejuni bacteria are the most common cause of food poisoning in the UK, with an estimated 280,000 cases per year (the majority being unreported).
 It is also a common cause of food poisoning on holiday.